stylekit/stylekit.github.io/_posts/_temp/_2017-03-04-AppCode-first-impressions.md

 ## Top AppCode key-combos

-- Your personal AppCode concierge: (cmd + shift + A) it basically list all available commands and is searchable
+- Your personal AppCode concierge: (cmd + shift + A) it basically list all available commands and is searchable.
+When you dont want to searh helplessly through tthe gazillion pref optioins just try to free associat eabout what you want to do and things may show up here.
+Like bigger font size, write increase font etc.

 ## AppCode concierge
 - select in project view 👉 shows you the active file in the file-tree-view